Wolf Park is a great place to photograph or film wolves. We invite guests to film and photograph during regularly scheduled programs.

 These programs are available for photographers wanting unique images or who cannot attend one of our regular seminars.
 A safety presentation, lasting approximately one hour, is required prior to entering the enclosure.

-- Private photo shoots. $395 per person for a 90 minute session in with the wolves. $100 for an additional hour per person.
+- Private Photography Session: $395 per person for a 90-minute session in with the wolves. $200 for an additional hour per person.
 Max time 150 minutes.
-These sessions are for up to four people.
-Larger groups can sign up for a private group photo shoot.
+These sessions are for the individual photographer but can accommodate groups up to five people.
+Larger groups can sign up for a private group photo session.

-- Private group photo shoots.
-Does your photography club want a private photography seminar with our wolves?
+- Private group photo session: Does your photography club want a private photography seminar with our wolves?
 Or perhaps it is just you and your friends who would like a private photography session.
 We can arrange that.
-This 9:30-5:00 program runs exactly the same as our regular photography seminar program.
-The price is $295.00 per person, with a minimum of 6 participants (or payment for six participants — $1,770), and a maximum of 15.
+These programs run the same as our regular photography programs (Evening/Seminar/Professional Photography Session or Professional Photography Day), with a minimum of 6 participants (3 for an evening session)

 GENERAL INFO FOR PHOTOGRAPHERS

-Plan for weather.
+Plan for the weather.
 We will be outside for long stretches.
 Dress warm.
 Bring changes of closes if necessary.
-Rubber rain coats are generally not allowed as the wolves may try to eat them.
-Bring small hand towels to shield your camera.
-Plastic bags and covers are not allowed.
+Rubber raincoats are generally not allowed as the wolves may try to eat them.
+Bring small hand towels to shield your camera from snow and rain.
+Plastic bags and covers are not allowed as the wolves want to shred those.

-Sessions will be held in most weather, including light rain or snow.
+Sessions will be held in most weather, including rain or snow.
 Call ahead if you are uncertain about the weather.
-We have not yet cancelled a seminar due to weather; the wolves are actually more interesting, more active and the photo opportunities are better in inclement weather.
-There is usually time to dodge between the raindrops.
-The schedule may change if we are working around rain showers.
+We have not yet canceled a seminar due to weather; the wolves are actually more interesting, more active and the photo opportunities are better in inclement weather.
+There is usually time to dodge between downpours.
+The schedule may change if we are working around rain showers and we do not want to be out if there is lightning.

 Want to see the kind of photos you can get at Wolf Park?
 Monty Sloan takes pictures of the wolves regularly.
 Click here to see recent pictures!